pjcollum/qr-extension/README.md

 Add files to page.

-Go to desired page and click on the qr extension in chrome and the qr will display.# qr-extension
+Go to desired page and click on the qr extension in chrome and the qr will display.